Camp Fire (2018): PG&E bankruptcy

-On November 12, 2019, PG&E in its proposed reorganization plan provided an additional $6.6 billion for the claims of wildfire victims and other claimants, increasing the amount to $13.5 billion.
-In a filing with the Securities and Exchange Commission (SEC), this puts the total amount for fire claims at $25.5 billion.
-This consists of $11 billion to insurance companies and investment funds, $1 billion to state and local governments, and $13.5 billion for other claims.
+On November 12, 2019, PG&E provided an additional $6.6 billion for the claims of wildfire victims and other claimants in its proposed reorganization plan, increasing the amount to $13.5 billion.
+In a filing with the Securities and Exchange Commission (SEC), this put the total amount for fire claims at $25.5 billion.
+This consisted of $11 billion to insurance companies and investment funds, $1 billion to state and local governments, and $13.5 billion for other claims.

 On December 6, 2019, PG&E proposed to settle the wildfire victim claims for a total of $13.5 billion, which would cover liability for its responsibility originating from the Camp Fire, Tubbs Fire, Butte Fire, Ghost Ship warehouse fire, and also a series of wildfires beginning on October 8, 2017, collectively called the 2017 North Bay Fires.
 The offer was tendered as part of PG&E's plan to exit bankruptcy.
-Wildfire victims will get half of their $13.5 billion settlement as stock shares in the reorganized company, adding to the uncertainty as to when and how much they will be paid.
-On June 12, 2020, because of uncertainties in the value of the liquidated stock, in part because of the financial market impact of the COVID-19 pandemic, PG&E agreed to increase the amount of stock.
+Wildfire victims got half of their $13.5 billion settlement as stock shares in the reorganized company, adding to the uncertainty as to when and how much they would be paid.
+On June 12, 2020, because of uncertainties in the value of the liquidated stock, and in part because of the financial market impact of the COVID-19 pandemic, PG&E agreed to increase the amount of stock.

-On June 16, 2020, PG&E pleaded guilty to 84 counts of involuntary manslaughter for those that died in the Camp Fire, for which it will pay the maximum fine of $3.5 million and end all further criminal charges against PG&E. This action does not alleviate PG&E of any future civil claims by victims of the Camp Fire which would fall outside the bankruptcy proceedings, as well as how existing litigation against PG&E may be handled.

-On Saturday, June 20, 2020, U.S. Bankruptcy Judge Dennis Montali issued the final approval of the plan for the reorganized PG&E to exit bankruptcy, meeting the June 30, 2020 deadline for PG&E to qualify for the California state wildfire insurance fund for utilities.
+On June 16, 2020, PG&E pleaded guilty to 84 counts of involuntary manslaughter for those that died in the Camp Fire, for which paid the maximum fine of $3.5 million and end all further criminal charges against PG&E. This action did not alleviate PG&E of any future civil claims by victims of the Camp Fire which would fall outside the bankruptcy proceedings, as well as how existing litigation against PG&E may be handled.
+On June 20, 2020, U.S. Bankruptcy Judge Dennis Montali issued the final approval of the plan for the reorganized PG&E to exit bankruptcy, meeting the June 30, 2020 deadline for PG&E to qualify for the California state wildfire insurance fund for utilities.